hsandmann/platform/docs/jwt.md

 JWTs are widely used in web development due to their simplicity, flexibility, and support across various programming languages and frameworks.
 They are commonly used in token-based authentication systems.

+## Spring Boot Security Cloud

+JWT is a decentralized

+The point of entrance of API is the gateway, then as suggested by [^5].

 [^1]: [RFC 7519 - JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519), 2015.

 [^2]: [JWT - Builder](http://jwtbuilder.jamiekurtz.com).